lsa-pucrs/Player-Stage-Manual/docs/WORLDFILES.md

 > player bigbob6.cfg &
 > playerv --ranger:0 --ranger:1 &
 ```
+You may wish to zoom in on the teeth to see the tooth laser.

 ### 3.2.3 - Building Other Stuff
 We established in [Section 3.2.2 - An Example Robot](#322-an-example-robot)